masterapps-au/encrypted_s3_backup/README.md

 # encrypted_s3_backup

-encrypted_s3_backup is a fast multi-threaded backup script that backs up files in a compressed (XZ/GZIP) and encrypted format (AES-256-GCM).
+encrypted_s3_backup is a fast multi-threaded backup script that backs up files in a compressed (XZ/GZIP) and encrypted format (AES-256-GCM or XChaCha20-Poly1305).
 Files can be backed up to or from S3 or local storage.
 It requires Python 3.5+.

 It has the following features: